 In addition there is now anti reflection glass that is available, this is an amazing product that provides an invisible appearance and really enhances the items on display.
 This AR glass also comes in options with UV protection as well.
 AR99 glass not only offers the best protection against UVB rays, but also ensures that the items on display look like they have no glass in front of them.

 Why have the edges of the mounts changed colour, and what is the brown marks appearing on the edge of the artwork?

 Many older prints and photographs were framed behind mounts that over time have caused acid to leach from the material.
 This acid is what causes the brown edges on mounts and also can lead to staining of the items framed.
 There are now standards in place for the manufacture of mount boards, this enables items being framed to be done to conservation level stopping the edges going brown and preventing damage to the items being framed.
-Below are some images where old mount board has been used, or where the materials used to support the item have contributed to damage.
+Below are some images where old mount board has been used, or where the materials (masking tape) used to support the item have contributed to damage.

 In addition to the mount board materials, care must be taken with the materials used to support the item to ensure that there is no risk of damage over the year.
 Again there are standards that picture framers must follow if they are to offer conservation and museum level framing.
 If you want to find out more on the five levels of framing determined by the Fine Art Trade Guild then click here.